Sharp bounds for the intersection of nodal lines with certain curves: Introduction

 When $\gamma$ is a geodesic circle and $Y$ is compact, one can study the partial summation $S(X)=\sum_{|n|<X} |b_\phi (n)|^2$ by integrating $|\phi|^2$ on a region bounded by two concentric geodesic circles that contains multiple copies of $Y$.
 By quantifying the lower bound and the upper bound of $S(X)$, we get

 for appropriate constants $c_1$ and $c_2$ (Lemma \ref{lemmageod}).

 However, when $Y$ is non-compact and $\gamma$ is either a geodesic circle or a closed horocycle, the same method only yields $|N(\phi) \cap \gamma| \ll \tau \log^2 \tau$.
-Here the discrepancy between $\ll \tau \log^2 \tau$ and the desired bound $\ll \tau$ is closely related to the hypothetical phenomenon, ``escape of mass'' of the eigenfunctions.
+Here the discrepancy between $\ll \tau \log^2 \tau$ and the desired bound $\ll \tau$ is closely related to the hypothetical phenomenon, known as ``escape of mass'' of the eigenfunctions.
 Hence we have to use a different method for non-compact surfaces.

-In the case of $\gamma$ being a closed horocycle, we make use of the theory of Eisenstein series and their analytic continuation.
+When $\gamma$ is a closed horocycle, we use the theory of Eisenstein series and their analytic continuation.
 By integrating $|\phi|^2$ against an Eisenstein series and using the functional equation for the Eisenstein series, we can study the Fourier coefficients $a_\phi(n)$ by using the approximate functional equation.
 After choosing an appropriate test function in the approximate functional equation, we deduce Lemma \ref{lemmahoroc}.

-\paragraph{Acknowledgements:} We would like to thank Peter Sarnak for introducing the problem and many helpful discussions.